archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  String record_uri -- The uri of the object

 	  String unit (Optional) -- The unit of measurement to use

 __Returns__